-- 66. The Panel will consider making orders, or accepting undertakings, where it considers that the circumstances complained of constitute unacceptable circumstances.
+67. The Panel will consider making orders, or accepting undertakings, where it considers that the circumstances complained of constitute unacceptable circumstances.
 The Panel will seek submissions on the effect of the unacceptable circumstances, the appropriate remedies, and the nature of any prejudice caused by the proposed orders.
-The orders that the Panel may make to protect the interests of persons affected by the unacceptable circumstances are potentially very wide. - 67.
-Orders which the Panel may make may require, inter alia: - (a) further disclosure; - (b) withdrawal rights for persons who have acquired shares; - (c) reopening of the rights issue; - (d) divestiture of shares acquired under the rights issue; - (e) freezing of voting power of shares acquired under the rights issue; - (f) shareholder approval of the rights issue; - (g) different underwriting or sub-underwriting arrangements.
+The orders that the Panel may make to protect the interests of persons affected by the unacceptable circumstances are potentially very wide.

+- 68. Orders which the Panel may make may require, inter alia: - (a) further disclosure; - (b) withdrawal rights for persons who have acquired shares; - (c) reopening of the rights issue; - (d) divestiture of shares acquired under the rights issue; - (e) freezing of voting power of shares acquired under the rights issue; - (f) shareholder approval of the rights issue; - (g) different underwriting or sub-underwriting arrangements. - 69.
+As discussed in paragraph 10 above, the Panel will not base its decisions as to whether or not unacceptable circumstances exist, on the intentions or purpose of the company in structuring the rights issue.
+However, consistent with the following paragraph, paragraph 11 above, where the Panel finds evidence of motive or intention to bring about the unacceptable circumstances by any person, it may take that into account when considering the orders which may be required to remedy the unacceptable circumstances.
+In doing so, the Panel considers that any prejudice which its preferred orders might cause is less likely to be unfair prejudice to that person (because of the motive/intention) than similar prejudice caused by orders where the Panel finds evidence that the person's motive or intention was not to bring about unacceptable circumstances.